AdobeDocs/experience-manager-65.es-ES/help/forms/using/admin-help/updating-expired-reader-extension-certificates.md

 #### Import and configure credentials

 You can use the Trust Store Management pages to import a new credential.
 The Trust Store may contain more than one Reader Extensions credential.
-You must designate one of those credentials as the default Reader Extensions credential.
+Designate one of those credentials as the default Reader Extensions credential.
 The default credential is used when a Workbench user is unable to determine which credential to use during process creation.
 These rules apply to default credentials:

 * If you import a Reader Extensions credential and the Trust Store contains no other Reader Extensions credentials, it is set as the default.
 * If you import a Reader Extensions credential with the Default option selected, the default type is removed from an existing default credential.
 The imported credential becomes the default.